Ideas for Garage Conversions: Tips to Make the Most out of Your Space

 A small detached garage is the perfect size for an art studio or creative space, but it often lacks the windows and natural light an art studio needs.
 One way to convert a garage into an art studio is to add as much natural light as possible.

 Start by installing a glass garage door, a full-length glass entry door and windows, if possible.
 If adding windows is too costly or difficult, for example, if you have to cut into brick to install windows, then you could add skylights for additional light.

-A concrete slab floor is the perfect flooring for your studio, but you can make it less harsh by painting it with an epoxy shield.
+A concrete slab floor is the perfect flooring for your studio, but you can make it less harsh with epoxy floor installation.
 Your floor will need a day or two to dry.
 Work with a garage door company to have the doors installed and a general contractor for any windows or skylights.

 - Home Office

 If you run a business from home or you telecommute, a separate place to work can keep you focused on the task at hand and allow you to bring clients into a professional space.
 However, you don’t want the office to look like you converted your garage, so you’ll need some heavy-duty tools to complete this task.

 Don’t worry if you don’t have all the tools you need, you can rent what you need in most cases.
 For example, you can rent an air compressor to power pneumatic tools.
 Some of the tasks you’ll need to complete that can be sped up with the aid of pneumatic tools include installing French doors, adding drywall and installing flooring.